 Using a call script to launch into a verbose presentation will end with a dial tone that signifies that the called party has hung up in frustration.

-The call script allows the operator to pause, answer questions, and comment on interjections the client makes.
+The call centre script allows the operator to pause, answer questions, and comment on interjections the client makes.

 Once interruptions are handled, it steers the conversation back to its intended purpose.

 Clarity in conversation comes from practice and role-playing.

 Operators should practice reading the script to ensure they can pronounce all the words in the script clearly.

 The scriptwriter should monitor calls and ensure that the script is clear and uses simple, conversational words.

 The script should use short sentences and typical every-day expressions that people use in conversational mode.

 Call scripts are seldom perfect in their initial version.
 The best way to edit and improve call scripts is Call Recording or Live Call Monitoring.
 Im sure you have met with the message This call may be monitored for quality purposes, a legal requirement for call monitoring.

 If in doubt about call centre scripts, take note of Steven R. Isaacs, known as a telemarketing guru.